API Reference

 config

-Configuration Management for SPARTA-Solar.
+Configuration management for SPARTA-Solar.

 This module handles the persistent storage and retrieval of user settings using a TOML configuration file located in the standard user configuration directory.